Beef, Main

 This dish is composed of two parts: the steak itself (marinated in a delicious sauce), and the Thai dipping sauce (nam jim jeaw).
 The two are an absolute perfect match for each other; which combines the smokiness of the beef with the tangy, aromatic, and spicy flavors of the Thai sauce.

 I’m a sucker for anything spicy, so this sauce was right up my alley.
-My parents?
-Not so much.
 While the chili flakes are one of the integral components of nam jim jeaw, you’re always free to adjust according to taste and spice tolerance.

 What is Crying Tiger Steak?